 Late payments can be reported for as long as seven years from when the delinquency occurred.
 Let’s say you missed a credit card payment several years ago and you still use that credit card.
 You also make your payments on time after that past late payment.
 Once the late payment is seven years old, the delinquency generally can’t be included in the history of that account on your credit report.

-Pro-tip: If you miss a payment by accident, call your issuer to see if it might keep from reporting it to the credit bureaus and/or waive the late fee.
+Pro tip: If you miss a payment by accident, call your issuer to see if it might agree to not report it to the credit bureaus and/or waive the late fee.
 Many credit card companies will agree to do so if your payment history was stellar up until the misstep.

 Keep in mind that a creditor writing off your unpaid debt as a loss doesn’t mean you don’t owe the debt.
 Your creditor may sell your charged-off debt to a collection agency for pennies on the dollar.
 The collection agency may then attempt to collect the debt anew.